 Damage arising from incorrect handling, operation or storage as well as by force majeure or other external influences, does not comply with the warranty terms, nor in addition does the use of consumer products such as e.g. rechargeable batteries, strings, skins or seals.
-If you suspect to have a claim covered by the warranty terms regarding your GEWA digital Drum Console, please contact your dealer during regular business hours.
+If you suspect that you have a claim that will be covered by the warranty terms regarding your GEWA digital Drum Console, please contact your dealer during regular business hours.

-20.2 TROUBLESHOOTING AND POSSIBLE SOLUTIONS
+14.2 TROUBLESHOOTING AND POSSIBLE SOLUTIONS